GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/blas_windows.rst

 * Transform[x][y] - The instance transform, comprising of the rotation and scaling components.

 The columns can be sorted by clicking on them.
 The arrow in the heading shows if sorting is in ascending or descending order.
+The Row Id cannot be sorted.

 Typically, instances are created with their own local co-ordinate system.
 When placed in the scene, each instance requires a transformation from its local